-Candidate Build Alternative 3
+Build Alternative 3

-Candidate Build Alternative 3 consists of two 10-foot travel lanes, a 6-foot wide sidewalk on the west side of the roadway for the entire length, and standard curb and gutter.
+Build Alternative 3 consists of two 10-foot travel lanes, a 6-foot wide sidewalk on the west side of the roadway for the entire length, and standard curb and gutter.
 A 10-foot-wide linear rain garden would be provided for approximately 1,000 feet on the west side of the roadway southward of Linnean Avenue, where the curb and gutter would be located only along the east side of the roadway.
 South of that, a 4-foot wide planting strip would separate the sidewalk and roadway for the length of the project and the curb and gutter would be located on both sides.
-Candidate Build Alternative 3 extends the proposed sidewalk from the end of the DDOT right-of-way into a 6-foot wide sidewalk that reaches the Rock Creek Park parking lot entrance just north of Beach Drive.
+Build Alternative 3 extends the proposed sidewalk from the end of the DDOT right-of-way into a 6-foot wide sidewalk that reaches the Rock Creek Park parking lot entrance just north of Beach Drive.

 This alternative has a cross-section width ranging from approximately 33 to 43 feet from curb to outer edge of sidewalk.
 In addition to the areas where the current roadway exceeds existing rightof-way as noted in Section S.4.1, new right-of-way would be required on the west side along narrow portions of the roadway to accommodate the new sidewalk.
-Limited new right-of-way, approximately 39 square feet, may be required along the east side of the roadway on NPS land to accommodate the construction of proposed new retaining walls, pending completion of engineering studies to assess the condition of existing walls.
-Limited right-of-way, approximately 39 square feet, may be required along the east side of the roadway on NPS land to accommodate the construction of proposed new retaining walls; however, the final locations of new retaining walls and additional right-of-way, as needed, would be determined after completion of engineering studies to assess the condition of existing walls.
+Limited new right-of-way, approximately 39 square feet, may be required along the east side of the roadway on NPS land to accommodate the construction of proposed new retaining walls; however, the final locations of new retaining walls and additional right-of-way, as needed, would be determined after completion of engineering studies to assess the condition of existing walls.
 In addition to the potential for right-of-way acquisition, narrow areas proposed for grading (fill) occur along the right-of way, the largest of which is approximately 2 feet wide by 50 feet long at the southern end of the project area south of Ridge Road.
-Any grading outside the existing DDOT right-of-way would require a temporary construction easement.
-Similar to Alternative 3 Modified, the intersection of Broad Branch Road and 27th Street would be modified to split the right and left turn lanes for southbound motorists on Broad Branch Road, allowing for improved turning movements at the intersection.
+Any grading outside the existing DDOT right-of-way would require a temporary construction easement or Special Use Permit (for NPS property).
+The intersection of Broad Branch Road and 27th Street would be modified to split the right and left turn lanes for southbound motorists on Broad Branch Road, allowing for improved turning movements at the intersection.
 A new T-intersection is proposed at Brandywine Street to replace the existing forked Y-intersection.